Our Team

 Bella

 Neela comes to us from a Blue Great Dane Breeder in Pennsylvania.
 Neela was trained as a service dog and emotional therapy dog for her owner, Mari Richko, owner of CFAL.
 Neela works with mood disorders, anxiety, PTSD, and depression.
-She travels with Dr. Mari to residential treatment program facilities on her time off and walks around the community putting smiles on everyone's faces.
+She travels with Dr. Mari to residential treatment program facilities on her time off, our other office in Nevada, and walks around the community putting smiles on everyone's faces.

 Bella comes to us from the Great Dane Midwest Rescue in WoodStock, IL.
 She developed a natural ability to attend to others trauma after experiencing her own trauma at the hands of a neglectful owner.
 GDMR alerted Dr. Mari that she would make a good therapy dog.
 They were right!
 We are so happy to have her and grateful that she has s wonderful life now!